seanyeh/ClefHeroes/README.md

 For beginners, try out the Treble Clef on Slow, and for the more advanced, try to master all seven musical clefs!
 Treble, Bass, Alto, Tenor, Soprano, Mezzo-Soprano, and Baritone

+## License

+Clef Heroes is licensed under the MIT License